 Table View

-Table View sorts data into columns and rows similar to a spreadsheet and enables custom views of embedded fields and sub-fields.
-As with Tree View, in-place editing is also available.
-Find full documentation of Table View here.
+Table View sorts the query results into columns and rows similar to a spreadsheet and enables custom views of embedded documents and arrays.
+As with Tree View, you can edit the data in-place by double-clicking a cell.
+You can also open a multi-line editor by clicking the ellipsis button after you double-click a cell.
+Read more about Table View.

 JSON View

-Use the arrow keys to flip through various results pages.
+Use the arrow keys to flip through the results pages.

 Opens the current document in JSON view.

-To count results, click the Count Documents button on the bottom right hand corner.
-This returns the number of documents which match the query, in one click.
+To count the query results, click the Count Documents button in the bottom right-hand corner of the Collection Tab.

 Update Dialog

-The Update Dialog is a pop-up editor within the Collection Tab that allows you to modify several documents at once.
+The Update Documents dialog allows you to modify several documents at a time.
 It is equivalent to the db.collection.updateMany() command in MongoDB.

-To access the Update Dialog, right-click on any cell in Table View or Tree View and choose Update Dialog.
+To open the Update Documents dialog, right-click on any cell in Table View or Tree View and select Update Dialog.

 It has two tabs: Query and Update.